-A short car ride away from Newcastle (5kms East of Charlestown) is Glenrock Conservation Area, 500 hectares of natural coastline, headlands and wildlife.
+A short car ride away from Newcastle (5kms East of Charlestown) is Glenrock Conservation Area, home to 500 hectares of natural coastline, headlands and wildlife.
 You can choose from several trails all ranging in distance.
 We walked from the car park down towards Burwood Beach passing a flowing creek, waterfalls, a lookout (below) and the picturesque Glenrock Lagoon.

 If you follow the lagoon you end up on Burwood Beach.
 From the beach you can explore the lavish headland.
-There are many other options, including a long hike that takes you all the way back to Newcastle through the forest.
+There are many other hiking trail options, including a long hike that takes you all the way back to Newcastle through the forest.
 Glenrock Conservation Area offers a surprisingly unspoilt beach setting, unique when compared to the surrounding urban area.

 Glenrock Conservation Area is also a popular spot for mountain bike riding with two bike trails winding through the open forest and woodlands.

-Nobbys Headland Lighthouse
+Nobbys Headland and Lighthouse